Terms & Conditions for ConocoPhillips

 Contractor shall not assign or purport to assign or transfer to any other person or entity any of its rights or subcontract any of its obligations under the Purchase Order without the prior written consent of Company.
 Said written consent does not relieve Contractor from any of its responsibilities or obligations to Company under the Purchase Order.
 Notwithstanding the foregoing, reasonable utilization by Contractor of hired labour and purchases of minor quantities of materials and components are not to be considered subcontracts that require Company’s consent.

-18.1 Contractor shall comply (and shall ensure that its officers, directors, and Personnel and the other members of Contractor Group and their respective officers, directors, and Personnel comply), with all Applicable Laws relating to export and re-export control, including those applicable for the United Kingdom and those of the United States.
-Notwithstanding anything to the contrary in this Clause 18, neither Party will be required to meet its obligations under the Purchase Order if, in that Party’s reasonable opinion, doing so would result in such Party violating Applicable Laws.
+17.1.
+Contractor shall comply (and shall ensure that its officers, directors, and Personnel and the other members of Contractor Group and their respective officers, directors, and Personnel comply), with all Applicable Laws relating to export and re-export control, including those applicable for the United Kingdom and those of the United States.
+Notwithstanding anything to the contrary in this Clause 17, neither Party will be required to meet its obligations under the Purchase Order if doing so would result in such Party, in its reasonable opinion, violating Applicable Laws.

-18.3 Contractor shall promptly identify in writing to Company those items, technology, software, or services which form part of the Work for which an export authorisation or licence is required for export and/or re-export and provide in writing to Company: (i) the relevant export control classification number and licensing information required by any Applicable Laws, including those of the United Kingdom and of the United States; and (ii) a copy of any relevant export control licence or authorisation relating to any export, re-export, or transfer undertaken as part of the Work.
+17.3.
+Contractor shall promptly identify in writing to Company those items, technology, software, or services which form part of the Work for which an export authorisation or licence is required for export or re-export; and shall provide: (i) in writing to Company the relevant export control classification number and licensing information required by any Applicable Laws, including those of the United Kingdom and of the United States; and (ii) a copy of any relevant export control licence or authorisation relating to any export, re-export, or transfer undertaken as part of the Work.

 The Purchase Order and the construction and performance hereof are governed by and to be construed in accordance with English law and in any dispute (including non-contractual disputes) the Parties hereto irrevocably submit to the exclusive jurisdiction of the courts of England.

-20.2 The Purchase Order constitutes the entire agreement between Company and Contractor with regard to the Work, and (save as provided in Clause 20.6) supersedes all prior negotiations, representations, or agreements relating to the subject matter of the Purchase Order, either written or oral.
-In particular, any terms or conditions that Contractor may attach or refer to in any written material (including, without limitation, on any invoice or packing note) or any course of dealing between Contractor and Company are of no effect.
+19.2.
+The Purchase Order constitutes the entire agreement between Company and Contractor with regard to the Work, and supersedes (save as provided in Clause 19.6) all prior negotiations, representations, or agreements relating to the subject matter of the Purchase Order, either written or oral.
+Any terms or conditions that Contractor may attach or refer to in any written material (including, without limitation, on any invoice or packing note) or any course of dealing between Contractor and Company are of no effect.

-20.4 When the context admits or requires, words importing the singular include the plural and vice versa and references to a gender include every gender.
+19.4.
+When the context admits or requires, words used in their singular form include their plural form and vice versa; and references indicating a particular gender include any gender.

-20.6 If the Purchase Order is issued pursuant to another existing agreement between Company and Contractor, the terms and conditions referenced in the said existing agreement apply to the provision of the Work and are to take priority in the event of any conflict with these general terms and conditions.
+19.6.
+If the Purchase Order is issued pursuant to another existing agreement between Company and Contractor, the terms and conditions referenced in that existing agreement apply to the provision of the Work and are to take priority in the event of any conflict with these general terms and conditions.

-20.7 Contractor shall immediately notify Company of any anticipated delay in performance of the Purchase Order, specifying the cause of and probable duration of the delay, and the measures Contractor will implement in order to avoid or mitigate the delay.
-If Company reasonably considers such measures to be inadequate, Contractor shall take such additional measures reasonably required by Company to avoid or mitigate the delay.
+19.7.
+Contractor shall immediately notify Company of any anticipated delay in performance of the Purchase Order, specifying the cause of and probable duration of the delay, and the measures Contractor will implement in order to avoid or mitigate the delay.
+If Contractor cannot substantiate that such measures will be adequate, Contractor shall take such additional measures reasonably required by Company to avoid or mitigate the delay.

-20.8 The Contracts (Rights of Third Parties) Act 1999 (“the Act”) applies only for the purpose of extending the benefit of the Indemnities in Clauses 3.8, 6.1, 6.6.4,8.3, 9, 11.1, 18.7, and 18.8 to the other members of Contractor Group (other than Contractor) and Company Group (other than Company) (collectively “Beneficiary Third Parties”) The rights of such Beneficiary Third Parties do not prevent the exercise of any right Contractor or Company may have to vary and/or terminate the Purchase Order, even if that results in the rights of such Beneficiary Third Parties being varied or extinguished.
-In enforcing any right to which it is entitled by virtue of the Act and the provisions of the Purchase Order, the remedies of the Beneficiary Third Parties are to be limited to damages.
-A Beneficiary Third Party is not entitled to assign any benefit or right conferred on it under the Purchase Order by virtue of the Act
+19.8.
+The Contracts (Rights of Third Parties) Act 1999 (“the Act”) applies only for the purpose of extending the benefit of the Indemnities in Clauses 3.8, 6.1, 6.6.4,8.3, 9, 11.1, 17.8, and 17.9 to the other members of Contractor Group (other than Contractor) and Company Group (other than Company) (collectively “Beneficiary Third Parties”) The rights of such Beneficiary Third Parties do not prevent the exercise of any right Contractor or Company may have to vary or terminate the Purchase Order, even if that results in the rights of such Beneficiary Third Parties being varied or extinguished.
+In enforcing any right to which it is entitled by virtue of the Act and the provisions of the Purchase Order, the remedies of the Beneficiary Third Parties are limited to damages.
+A Beneficiary Third Party is not entitled to assign any benefit or right conferred on it under the Purchase Order by virtue of the Act.

-(b) at the date of this Purchase Order it is not aware of any such violation by any of its directors, officers, employees, or agents in relation to this Purchase Order; and
+19.9.2. at the date of the Purchase Order it is not aware of any such violation by any of its directors, officers, employees, or agents in relation to this Purchase Order; and

-(c) it shall ensure that all persons associated with it or other persons who are performing services or providing Work in connection with this Purchase Order comply with this Clause 20.9.
+19.9.3. it shall ensure that all persons associated with it or other persons who are performing services or providing Work in connection with this Purchase Order comply with this Clause 19.9.